DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 For a host to function in CloudStack, you must do the following:

--  Install hypervisor software on the host
+-  Install hypervisor software on the host.

--  Assign an IP address to the host
+-  Assign an IP address to the host.

--  Ensure the host is connected to the CloudStack Management Server.
+-  Ensure the host is added in the CloudStack GUI.

 About Primary Storage